Oswald Peraza Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 206 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Royals pitchers combine to rank 24th in baseball in home runs surrendered (207 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.